crazyantlabs/sftptogo-docs/docs/getting-started/dashboard.md

 Use the **Credentials** tab to:

 1. Access your SFTP server information (host, usernames, and passwords).
-2. Add or remove credentials.
+2. Add, edit, seasrch or remove credentials.
-3. Manage access options for credentials (home directories, permissions, public keys, inbound network rules, and rotate passwords).
+3. Manage access options for credentials (home directories, permissions, public keys, inbound network rules, passwords and email association).

 :::tip
 We recommend rotating passwords every 90 days.
 The credentials list shows the password age for each credentials.